 Of course, all this Simple Costume stuff went to Hell in a Handbasket when The Child came on the scene.
 I think it was The Strawberry that started it all (see photo, above).
 Thank goodness I had a Hershey shoot that October.
 In Flagstaff, Arizona, of all places.
 (But that’s a story for another post.)
 At any rate, I was able to delegate Strawberry Costume Duty to the inestimable Doris, The Child’s babysitter and craftsperson extraordinaire.
 She whipped up that Strawberry like there was no tomorrow.

-But, in later years, I was personally responsible for The Number 2 Pencil and The Park Bench (alas, no photographic evidence survives), and these — The Pre-War Building and The Bloomie’s Bag (I guess I had a thing for bag costumes):
+But, in later years, I was personally responsible for The Number 2 Pencil and The Park Bench (See “Be afraid.
+Be very afraid”), and these — The Pre-War Building and The Bloomie’s Bag (I guess I had a thing for bag costumes):

 Alas, I also have no picture of the simplest — and the quickest.
 This costume was concocted when The Child was, say, 5 or 6.
 I know she was in her hate-my-socks phase, because she was in the midst of taking forever hatefully putting them on one morning when I found this note in her backpack:

 ‘For Halloween tomorrow your daughter may wear a simple costume to school.’

 Well, it was Halloween today, and I had five minutes before the bus showed up.
 So I grabbed a magic marker, drew the symbol for ‘fish’ on the front of a white tee-shirt, stuffed the shirt and one of The Dude’s surgical masks into her backpack, and told her: